 – Ridiculously expensive, but Netgear will soon learn how that redirects users to cheaper products.
 And then there will be a drop in price.
 It’ll be half its current price in 6 months.

-– Looks like an Incan/Mayan UFO.
+– It looks like an Incan/Mayan UFO.
 Don’t show this to people who believe in UFOs.
 Could be trouble, they’re known for gathering evidence.

 This is for the elite gamer, who’s already ranking high and needs to move fast, kill fast and move up.